MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/configure-biztalk-server.md

 ## Custom Configuration

+> [!TIP]
+> Applicable starting BizTalk Server 2020, group Managed Service Accounts(gMSA) can be used to configure accounts used for various features in BizTalk.
+Please refer to [using group Managed Service Accounts for BizTalk Features](../core/gmsa-config.md) for more details.

 1. In the start menu, right-select **BizTalk Server Configuration**, and then select **Run as Administrator**.
 This opens the configuration wizard.
 2. Select **Custom configuration**, and select **Configure**.